 - Submit a portfolio, including an individual development plan.

-- Be interviewed and recommended for admission by an admission committee (comprising of the honors program faculty advisor, a representative of the Faculty Advisory Board, a staff advisor and a student representative.)
+- Be interviewed and recommended for admission by an admission committee (composed of the Honors Program Faculty Advisor, a representative of the Faculty Advisory Board, a staff advisor and a student representative.)

-Each student will identify a capstone supervisor (a CoE faculty member) to oversee the honors capstone experience.
-Honors capstone proposals must be approved by the student’s capstone supervisor, the Honors Program faculty advisor and the Honors Faculty Advisory Board; these parties will ensure that sufficient rigor is present in the proposed project.
+Each student will identify a capstone supervisor (a U-M faculty member) to oversee the honors capstone experience.
+Honors capstone proposals must be approved by the student’s capstone supervisor, the Honors Program Faculty Advisor and the Honors Faculty Advisory Board; these parties will ensure that sufficient rigor is present in the proposed project.
 Students should meet regularly with their capstone supervisor to assess progress and establish goals throughout the duration of the project.
-The project will be considered complete once it has been publicly presented and the capstone supervisor and Honors Program faculty advisor have certified its completion.
-The Faculty Advisory Board will work with the Honors Program faculty advisor to establish criteria for ensuring the quality of capstone projects.
+The project will be considered complete once it has been publicly presented and the capstone supervisor and Honors Program Faculty Advisor have certified its completion.
+The Faculty Advisory Board will work with the Honors Program Faculty Advisor to establish criteria for ensuring the quality of capstone projects.
 Students must display their capstone project during the Honors Capstone Showcase event, which includes a poster session and an interactive presentation forum, and the project must be published online in the Honors Capstone Library.

 Students who complete the program will graduate “with honors” and will receive a notation on their transcript and diploma.